vegaprotocol/specs/protocol/0001-MKTF-market_framework.md

 Data:

 - **Instrument:** an instance of or reference to a fully specified instrument.
-- **Risk model:** a reference to a risk model *that is valid for the instrument* (NB: risk models may therefore be expected to expose a mechanism by which to test whether or not it can calculate risk/margins for a given instrument)
+- **Risk model:** a reference to a risk model *that is valid for the instrument* (Note: risk models may therefore be expected to expose a mechanism by which to test whether or not it can calculate risk/margins for a given instrument)

 ## Instrument